CuckooDuo/CuckooDuo/testbed/README.md

 * `ycsb_cuckooduo.h`: Functions to work with YCSB datasets on CuckooDuo
 * `ycsb_cuckooduo_large.h`: Functions to work with YCSB datasets on CuckooDuo with large table
 * `ycsb_cuckooduo_siglen.h`: Functions to work with YCSB datasets on CuckooDuo with changeable length of fingerprint
+* `ycsb_cuckooduo_largeKV.h`: Functions to work with YCSB datasets on CuckooDuo with large KV
 * `ycsb_mapembed.h`: Functions to work with YCSB datasets on MapEmbed
+* `ycsb_mapembed_largeKV.h`: Functions to work with YCSB datasets on MapEmbed with large KV
 * `ycsb_race.h`: Functions to work with YCSB datasets on RACE
+* `ycsb_race_largeKV.h`: Functions to work with YCSB datasets on RACE with large KV
 * `ycsb_tea.h`: Functions to work with YCSB datasets on TEA
+* `ycsb_tea_largeKV.h`: Functions to work with YCSB datasets on TEA with large KV

 ### others:
 * `CMakeLists.txt`: Helper to build programs with cmake tools